Encarnación Cabré: Legacy

-According to archaeologist María Luisa Oliveros Rives, in the first three decades of the 20th century, women were incompletely incorporated into professional archaeology and scarcely took part in excavations, often viewed as "a disruptive and undesirable element" on excavations.
+According to archaeologist María Luisa Oliveros Rives, in the first three decades of the 20th century, women were incompletely incorporated into the profession of archaeology.
+Women scarcely took part in excavations, where they were often viewed as "a disruptive and undesirable element".
 Margarita Díaz-Andreu, an archaeologist at the University of Barcelona, has defined Cabré as an exception to this predominant view, since Cabré was exposed to the field of archaeology through her father and collaborated with him on much of his fieldwork.

 In 2018, the political group Unidos Podemos registered a proposal to the Government of Spain and the Directorate-General for Fine Arts to rename a garden at Madrid's National Archaeological Museum after Cabré.
-The garden would be renamed as the Jardín de Encarnación Cabré in recognition of her role in the "group of young women who opened the university to many others and demonstrated that women can successfully enter traditionally masculine disciplines."
-On 27 February 2019, the Committee of Culture in the Congress of Deputies unanimously approved the proposal.
+The garden would be renamed the "Jardín de Encarnación Cabré" in recognition of her role in the "group of young women who opened the university to many others and demonstrated that women can successfully enter traditionally masculine disciplines" ("ese grupo de mujeres jóvenes que abrieron la universidad a muchas otras y que demostraron que las mujeres pueden adentrarse con éxito en disciplinas tradicionalmente masculinizadas").
+On 27 February 2019, the Committee of Culture in the Congress of Deputies unanimously approved the proposal. elDiario.es reported in 2024 that the garden had still not been named after Cabré, but had only mentioned her on a plaque with a list of women and a QR code directing readers to the biographies of more than 100 pioneering women in archaeology.
+Her family was critical of the museum, as they felt it honored the achievements of a collective of unnamed women rather than those of specific individuals.